 - Gilbert - £271 for British Heart Foundation

 - Scott - £250 for Animals of Asia

 The school also raised £95 for Children in Need and £611 for Sports Relief.
 A total of £2290.52.

-Each term, two year 6 children taken on the role of a head boy and girl.
-This role allows children responsibilities to act as an ambassador for the school.
-This year, children have spoken at the Remembrance and Christmas services at Holy Cross and visited Shekinah Mission that provides opportunities for people in & recovering from homelessness, drug and alcohol issues, offending behaviours or mental ill health.
+This year, 14 of our children have earned the title of Head Boy or Head Girl.
+This role gives children responsibilities to act as an ambassador for the school and make a difference across the school.
+This year, children have spoken at the Remembrance and Christmas services at St. Peters Church and visited Shekinah Mission that provides opportunities for people in & recovering from homelessness, drug and alcohol issues, offending behaviours or mental ill health.

 We believe that nurturing children’s sense of responsibility and willingness to lead and serve others is a key element of preparing children to become productive and considerate citizens in the wider world.
 In Years 5 and 6, we encourage children to widen their responsibilities across the school and take on leadership roles to assist in the smooth running of the school.
 Our school leaders assist our foundation children at lunchtime through our buddy system to act as role models for those children who have just entered the school.